mailbots/mailbots-sdk-js/readme.md

 Set the env variable `DEBUG=mailbots-sdk` to log debugging information.

-## Note: Bots === Extensions
-The current release `0.1.1` still contains a few references to "extensions".
-Before MailBots was MailBots, bots were called "extensions".

 ## Contributions

 Contributions are welcome.
 Feel free to send us an email help+mailbots@humans.fut.io or create a PR.
 A few notes: